spcl/serverless-benchmarks/docs/experiments.md

 [01:37:06.778731] Experiment.PerfCost-04bb Non-parametric CI 0.99 from 1790.051 to 1821.556, within 0.8713239422285015% of median
 ```

 The full data can be found in the `experiments-result/perf-cost` directory.
 Each file has a format of `<experiment>_results_<mem-size>.json`, and contains the data for each invocation in a human-readable JSON format.
+Furthermore, SeBS will produce an additional file, `result.csv`, containing all data in a single tabular file.

 #### Postprocessing Results